 6. Wood Paneling on the Ceiling

 There are many opportunities to get creative when paneling is installed on the walls.
 On the other hand, you can also make an interesting statement by placing modern wood paneling on the ceiling.
+This natural touch would work great with a laughing Buddha statue for an extra sprinkle of serenity.

 Raw wood can add a rustic feel to the room while weathered reclaimed barn wood creates a chic country cottage feel.
 Many homeowners choose to install wood paneling in the kitchen.
 This way, they add warmth and a natural element to an otherwise sterile space dominated by stainless steel appliances.
 A reclaimed barn wood ceiling can also be a comforting addition to a living room that adds refinement and visual interest.